wicker/Werewolf-Films/README.md

 ## 4. Output the Bare Bones Webpage

 Before wasting a pile of API calls, I want to be sure I can create a webpage with these two films from the JSON I have so far.
+I made a couple tiny tweaks to the provided sample code, mostly adding 'with open' so I don't have to remember to explicitly close the file when I'm done with it, and now I get a webpage with the word 'Test'.

+## 5. Refactoring into a Class

 ## Thoughts